IgniteUI/igniteui-docfx/en/components/categorychart_axis_options.md

 <div class="divider--half"></div>

-### Axis Interval
+## Axis Interval

-In the Category Chart control, the `yAxisInterval` property specifies how frequently major gridlines and axis labels are rendered on an axis.
+In the category chart component, the `yAxisInterval` property specifies how frequently major gridlines and axis labels are rendered on an axis.
 Similarly, the `yAxisMinorInterval` property specifies how frequently minor gridlines are rendered on an axis.

 The following code snippet demonstrates how to configure the interval on the y-axis.